synfynal/woocommerce-connector-docs/Source Files/articles/customers.md

 ## Customer configuration

-To learn more about customer configuration in the WooCommerce Connector, in the following table, select the links.
+To learn more about customer configuration in the WooCommerce Connector, select the links in the following table.

 | To | Go to |
 |---|---|